lh9171338/ULSD-ISPRS/README.md

 ## Annotation Tool

 * There is a line segment [annotation tool](https://github.com/lh9171338/Labelline) for pinhole, fisheye, and spherical images.
+If you want to build your own training dataset, it's may be helpful.

 ## Citation
 ```